typedb/typedb-docs/10-query/05-updating-data.md

 This query first looks for any instance of type `media` that owns the `caption` attribute containing an `"inappropriate word"` and then inserts the new instance of the `caption` attribute with the value of `"deleted"` to be owned by the matched owners.
 Finally, it deletes all instances of `caption` with the value of `"inappropriate word"`.

-### Update the roleplayers of a relationship
+### Update the roleplayers of a relation
-To change the roleplayers of a given relationship, we first need to [delete the instances of the relationship](/docs/query/delete-query#delete-instances-of-a-relationship-type) with the current roleplayers and [insert the new instance of the relationship](/docs/query/insert-query#insert-instances-of-a-relationship-type) with the new roleplayers.
+To change the roleplayers of a given relation, we first need to [delete the instances of the relation](/docs/query/delete-query#delete-instances-of-a-relation-type) with the current roleplayers and [insert the new instance of the relation](/docs/query/insert-query#insert-instances-of-a-relation-type) with the new roleplayers.

 <div class="tabs dark">